sagemath/sagewiki_to_gh-2022-10-10/CodeSharingWorkflow.md

 brainstorm about what support and recommendations Sage could provide for various use cases.

-At this point it's a collection of notes by N. Thiéry; please hack in and contribute your own vision!
+At this point this is a collection of notes by N. Thiéry; please hack in and contribute your own vision!

 Objectives of a development workflow
 ====================================